authelia/authelia/docs/content/en/integration/openid-connect/bookstack/index.md

 ### Application

-To configure [BookStack] to utilize Authelia as an [OpenID Connect] Provider:
+To configure [BookStack] to utilize Authelia as an [OpenID Connect 1.0] Provider:

 1. Edit your .env file
 2. Set the following values: